yrikw/marketplace_app/README.md

 #### Admin
 - ActiveAdmin is used for admin page ``` http://localhost:3000/admin ```
 This application has an administrator page.
-Administrator has a right to access this page to delete or update data.
+Administrator has a right to access this page to delete or update data for user and listing.
 ```
 e-mail : admin@example.com
 password : password